protonyx/labtronyx/docs/remote.rst

 Error Handling
 --------------

-All errors that occur using a Remote InstrumentManager are raised as RuntimeError objects.
+Exceptions raised from a remote InstrumentManager are handled in the same way they would be handled locally.
+See :doc:`api/exceptions` for more details on Labtronyx exception classes.